Honda CX series

 The Honda CX series motorcycles, including the GL500 and GL650 Silver Wing variants, were developed and released by Honda in the late 1970s, with production ending in most markets by the mid-1980s.

-The design included innovative features and technologies that were uncommon or unused at the time such as liquid cooling, electric-only starting, low-maintenance shaft drive, modular wheels, and dual CV-type carburetors that were tuned for reduced emissions.
+The design included innovative features and technologies that were uncommon or unusual at the time such as liquid cooling, electric-only starting, low-maintenance shaft drive, modular wheels, and dual CV-type carburetors that were tuned for reduced emissions.
 The electronic ignition system was separate from the rest of the electrical system, but the motorcycle could only be started via the start button.

 Power train

 Engine

 The CX series features a longitudinal engine configuration, similar to a rear wheel drive automobile.
 Unlike the flat twins produced by BMW, the cylinders protrude at an angle above the horizontal.
 The included angle of the CX is 80°, and the heads are twisted 22° so that the inlet tracts do not interfere with the rider's legs.
 A camshaft nestles at the base of the V between the cylinders.
 Although Honda generally favors OHC engines, the cylinder head twist necessitated the use of stubby pushrods to operate the four overhead valves per cylinder, with a forked rocker arm acting off each pushrod.
 The 5-speed transmission is located below the crankshaft, with both in the same housing, an arrangement which keeps the engine short but quite tall.
 The engine has a 10.0:1 compression ratio and 9,650 rpm redline.
 Just as with the Honda Gold Wing, the transmission rotates opposite to the engine to help counteract the engine torque's tendency to tip the bike slightly to one side when the throttle is opened or closed.

 The CX was the first V-twin engine motorcycle that Honda ever built.
 It was initially designed as a 90 ° V-twin.
 Honda built a prototype CX350 but it was never released to the public.
 In that version the cylinder heads did not have the cylinder-head twist.